-- Narrative Structure: Please make sure document has ease of flow to the narrative and tables/graphicsapplicable to each section to make it understandable to the public. - Document Length: Please ensure that task descriptions, summaries of impact analyses, and other UPWP narrative elements are as concise as possible.
+- Narrative Structure: Please make sure document has ease of flow to the narrative and tables/graphics applicable to each section to make it understandable to the public. - Document Length: Please ensure that task descriptions, summaries of impact analyses, and other UPWP narrative elements are as concise as possible.
 For example, task descriptions should be kept to one to two pages where possible to allow for greater readability and comprehension among members of the public.
-If additional information is available online (e.g., research study or project information page), then please include hyperlinks. - Figure Annotation: Please ensure all charts, tables, and maps are legible and properly annotated. - Amendment/Adjustment Procedures: Please provide a section clearly outlining Amendment/Adjustmentprocedures for the UPWP.
-The addition or removal of a task, significant change of scope, or cost change greater than 25% of the task cost will require FHWA approval. - MOU Review: Please ensure all MOUs between MassDOT, your RPA, relevant RTAs, and neighboringRPAs clearly state amendment and adjustment procedures for all 3C documents.
-Additionally, please review any governing MOU to consider planning work related to recommended improvements and adjustments to align with current or desired practice.
+If additional information is available online (e.g., research study or project information page), then please include hyperlinks. - Figure Annotation: Please ensure all charts, tables, and maps are legible and properly annotated. - Amendment/Adjustment Procedures: Please provide a section clearly outlining Amendment/Adjustment procedures for the UPWP.
+The addition or removal of a task, significant change of scope, or cost change greater than 25% of the task cost will require MPO endorsement and FHWA approval. - MOU Review: Please ensure all MOUs between MassDOT, your RPA, relevant RTAs, and neighboring RPAs clearly state amendment and adjustment procedures for all 3C documents.
+Additionally, please review any governing MOU to consider planning work related to recommended improvements and adjustments to align with current or desired practice. - 2024 RTP Connection: Please confirm document directly refers to and compliments the regional vision, goals, and objectives identified in the 2024 RTP. - Past UPWP Connections: Please analyze individual tasks that were in previous UPWPs for past utilization to inform task budgets or other adjustments.
+If previous tasks or deliverables were not completed, please address accordingly.

-- 2020 RTP Connection: Please confirm document directly refers to and compliments the regional vision, goals, and objectives identified in the 2020 RTP. - Past UPWP Connections: Please analyze individual tasks that were in previous UPWPs for past utilization to inform task budgets or other adjustments. - Statewide Modal Plan Connections: Please coordinate and connect planning efforts with statewidemodal plans where appropriate (mass.gov/statewide-plans). - Municipal Plan Connections: Please connect capital investments to municipal strategic land use plans.
-Please work with municipalities to coordinate investments. - Other Regional Plan Connections: Please connect capital investments to regional plans relevant to transportation planning, including Regional Comprehensive Plans and Comprehensive Economic Development Strategy (CEDS) plans.
+- Statewide Modal Plan Connections: Please coordinate and connect planning efforts with statewide modal plans where appropriate (mass.gov/statewide-plans). - Municipal Plan Connections: Please connect capital investments to municipal strategic land use plans.
+Please work with local municipalities to coordinate investments. - Other Regional Plan Connections: Please connect capital investments to regional plans relevant to transportation planning, including Regional Comprehensive Plans, Comprehensive Economic Development Strategy (CEDS) plans, and any other relevant plans.